kanuku/nakadi-klients/README.md

 ## Note

-* The new client (version >= '2.0.0') is still in development and not production ready.
+* The new client has pre-released versions that can be found [here](https://github.com/zalando/nakadi-klients/releases).
 * The new client documentation can be found in the [wiki](https://github.com/zalando/nakadi-klients/wiki).